JohnTranQUT/IFN660_T5E/README.md

 Semantic Analysis - Function-Oriented (Alfred)

 ## Project Logs
+- Utilities are now called _Helpers
+- Destructured `operators` to be under Evaluations/Expression/ as AdditiveOperators and MultiplicativeOperators
 - Implemented `PutValue()` under `ReferenceType`
 - Changed Data Types of attributes of `ReferenceType` to LanguageTypes
 - Implemented `DeclarativeEnvironmentRecord`